Oleksandr Kikhtenko

-Oleksandr Kikhtenko is a Ukrainian military leader and politician.
-He is a career officer of the Internal Troops of Ukraine and a General of Army of Ukraine (2008).
+Oleksandr Tymofiyovych Kikhtenko (Олександр Тимофійович Кіхтенко; 5 April 1956 – 16 October 2024) was a Ukrainian military leader and politician.
+He was a career officer of the Internal Troops of Ukraine and a General of Army of Ukraine (2008).

-He served in the army since 1974 first in the Soviet Army and then in the Ukrainian Army.
-In 1978 Kikhtenko graduated the Frunze College of General Command (Omsk).
+Kikhtenko served in the army since 1974 first in the Soviet Army and then in the Ukrainian Army.
+In 1978 Kikhtenko graduated from the Frunze College of General Command (Omsk).
 In 1991 he graduated the faculty of intelligence of the M. V. Frunze Military Academy (Moscow).

-After fall of the Soviet Union, Kikhtenko continued to serve for the Armed Forces of Ukraine and was a chief of the Internal Troops administration in Zaporizhia Oblast.
-Since February 2005 he served as a Commander of the Internal Troops of Ukraine.
-During the presidential period of Viktor Yushchenko, in 2007-2008 and 2010 Kikhtenko unprecedentedly was a member of the National Security and Defense Council of Ukraine.
+After fall of the Soviet Union, Kikhtenko continued to serve the Armed Forces of Ukraine and was a chief of the Internal Troops administration in Zaporizhzhia Oblast.
+Since February 2005 he served as Commander of the Internal Troops of Ukraine during the presidency of Viktor Yushchenko, in 2007–2008 and 2010 Kikhtenko unprecedentedly was a member of the National Security and Defense Council of Ukraine.

 After election of Viktor Yanukovych as President of Ukraine in 2010, Kikhtenko was fired and retired from military service.
-On 10 October 2014 newly elected President of Ukraine Petro Poroshenko appointed Kikhtenko as a governor of Donetsk Oblast.
+On 10 October 2014, newly elected President of Ukraine Petro Poroshenko appointed Kikhtenko as a governor of Donetsk Oblast.
 In 2014 he also topped the party list of the Strength and Honor party for the Ukrainian parliamentary election.

-On 11 June 2015 Kikhtenko was dismissed as a governor and replaced by Pavlo Zhebrivskyi.
+On 11 June 2015, Kikhtenko was dismissed as a governor and replaced by Pavlo Zhebrivskyi.

+Kikhtenko died on 16 October 2024, at the age of 68.